iam-rouslan/Git-Instructio/git commands.md

 ```sh
  git commit -a
 ```
-*This command commits any files you’ve added with the git add command and also commits any files you’ve changed since then.*
+*Commits any files you’ve added with the git add command and also commits any files you’ve changed since then.*

 ![git-commit-all](git-commit-all.png)